Skip to content

 5.3.4.
 Some examples of functions

-Below are a few examples of function definitions and uses:
+Below are some examples of function definitions and uses:

 Program

-' returns true if i > j, false otherwise
+' returns boolean true if i>j, boolean false otherwise

 Else